LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic01-3-OverviewPart2.md

 #### Chess

 This has been one of the traditional tests of reasoning.
-It was a significant milestone in the development of AI when IBM's Deep Blue beat the world champion chess player, Garry Ksparerov in 1997[^2].
+It was a significant milestone in the development of AI when IBM's Deep Blue beat the world champion chess player, Garry Kasparov in 1997[^1].

 #### Logic Problems

-- The traveling salesman

-- River crossing problem
+- River crossing problem:
   Three humans and three zombies are on one side of a river.
 They all need to get to the other side.
 There is one rowboat.

   - The boat can only carry two of them for each crossing.